'Cultured': A Look At How Foods Can Help The Microbes Inside Us Thrive

 We're starting to learn more about how we can create the conditions for those resident microbes to thrive and potentially benefit us, and a large part of that is what we feed them.
 And much of what we feed them is fiber.

-What happens if we don't feed out microbes?
+What happens if we don't feed our microbes?

 So then they start to eat us — our lower intestine, which is only a single human cell thick, which helps us absorb as much as we can from our digested food before we expel it.
 But it also makes it easy for things to escape.